aengelberg/loco/README.md

 Alex Engelberg is the author and maintainer of the Loco library.
 Issues, examples, and pull requests are welcome.

+Thanks to [Andrea Richiardi](https://github.com/arichiardi) for contributing Loco solutions for sample Constraint Programming problems.
+His examples can be can be found in the test directory.

-Special thanks to the Seattle Clojure group (Seajure), who listened as I explained an early iteration of Loco and nudged me in the direction of being fully declarative.
+Also, thanks to the Seattle Clojure group (Seajure), who listened as I explained an early iteration of Loco and nudged me in the direction of being fully declarative.

-Also, special thanks to Charles Prud'homme, a maintainer of Choco, for permission to create a Clojure spin-off, as well as additional guidance with some Choco features.
+Special thanks to Charles Prud'homme, a maintainer of Choco, for permission to create a Clojure spin-off, as well as additional guidance with some Choco features.

 ## License